-(c) Motion Date and Procedure
+(b) Motion Procedure

-- (1) Time for Motions.
-At the time of arraignment the court shall set a date for the filing of pretrial motions.
-No motion may be filed subsequent to that date except upon leave of court for good cause shown.
-If arraignment is postponed at the request of the defendant, the deadline for filing and service or pretrial motions shall be three weeks from the date originally set for arraignment, unless the court otherwise orders.
-In the event superseding charges are filed, counsel for defendant may apply to the district judge or to the magistrate judge for additional time to file pretrial motions.
-Such application shall be made on or before the date initially set for arraignment on the superseding charges. - (2) Obligations of Movant.
+(1) Obligations of Movant.
 The moving party shall file and serve on each party that has appeared in the action the motion and a proposed order.
 The argument in support of the motion shall not be made in a separate document but shall be submitted as part of the motion itself.
-The moving party shall also note the motion, as prescribed in subsection (7) hereof.
-If the motion requires the consideration of facts not appearing of record, the movant shall also serve and file copies of all affidavits and photographic or documentary evidence presented in support of the motion. - (3) Obligations of Opponent.
-Each party opposing the motion shall, within seven days after the filing of a motion and no later than one day before its noting date, file with the clerk, and serve on each party that has appeared in the action, a brief in opposition to the motion, together with any supporting material as provided in subsection (2) hereof.
-The time for service and filing of the brief and any other materials in opposition to the motion may be extended by the court or by written stipulation of the parties; however, the parties may not stipulate to a response date later than the noting date. - (4) Reply Brief.
-The moving party may, but is not required to, file and serve on each party that has appeared in the action a reply brief in support of the motion, together with any supporting material, no later than the noting date of the motion. - (5) Noncompliance.
-If a party fails to file the papers required by this rule, or fails to appear on the day appointed for argument or hearing if such be required by the court, such failure may be deemed by the court to be an admission that the motion, or the opposition to the motion, as the case may be, is without merit. - (6) Length of Briefs.
-Supporting and opposition briefs filed in connection with any pretrial motion shall not exceed twelve 8 1⁄2 inch by 11 inch pages without prior approval of the court.
-Any reply brief shall not exceed six 8 1⁄2 inch by 11 inch pages without prior approval of the court. - (7) Noting and Consideration of Motions.
+The moving party shall also note the motion, as prescribed in subsection (6) hereof.
+If the motion requires the consideration of facts not appearing of record, the movant shall also serve and file copies of all affidavits and photographic or documentary evidence presented in support of the motion.
+See LCR 5; CrR 49.1; CrR 55.

+(2) Obligations of Opponent.
+Each party opposing the motion shall, within seven days after the filing of a motion and no later than one day before its noting date, file with the clerk, and serve on each party that has appeared in the action, a brief in opposition to the motion, together with any supporting material as provided in subsection (1) hereof.
+The time for service and filing of the brief and any other materials in opposition to the motion may be extended by the court or by written stipulation of the parties; however, the parties may not stipulate to a response date later than the noting date.

+(3) Reply Brief.
+The moving party may, but is not required to, file and serve on each party that has appeared in the action a reply brief in support of the motion, together with any supporting material, no later than the noting date of the motion.

+(4) Noncompliance.
+If a party fails to file the papers required by this rule, or fails to appear on the day appointed for argument or hearing if such be required by the court, such failure may be deemed by the court to be an admission that the motion, or the opposition to the motion, as the case may be, is without merit.

+(5) Length of Briefs.
+Supporting and opposition briefs filed in connection with any pretrial motion shall not exceed twelve pages without prior approval of the court.
+Any reply brief shall not exceed six pages without prior approval of the court.
+See LCR 10.

+(6) Noting and Consideration of Motions.
 Unless otherwise authorized by the court, motions shall be noted for consideration for the second Friday after the motion is filed.
 The motion shall include in its caption (immediately below the title of the motion) a designation of the Friday upon which the motion is to be noted upon the court's motion calendar.
 A motion may be noted for a Friday which is a holiday.
 The form shall be as follows: